PhD candidate, The New School for Social Research

 My dissertation investigates the way in which populist discourse is structured in order to appeal to the people and foster multiclass coalitions.
 Confronted with the proliferating usage and ambiguity of the concept, I began my project with the research question: “What is populism?”
 I discovered three bodies of literature, corresponding to three regions (i.e. the U.S., Latin America, Western Europe), with contrasting usages of the term.
 Every combination of comparisons had been made between the regions, except that there were no systematic comparisons of populism in the U.S. and Latin America.
 Why?
 And to what level of phenomena does populism correspond – a type of regime, political tactic, or discourse?
 Using the conceptual framework of populism as discourse, I have analyzed speeches and articles covering Betancourt’s Acción Democrática, Chávez, McCarthyism, and the Tea Party, and I argue that there is an essential structure to populist discourse revealed in references to the ‘enemy’ as a representation of the persistence of social conflict.
 In the discourses of these politicians and social movements, references to the enemy are posed against a ‘founding moment of the social,’ which serves as a collective memory of the origins of democracy and struggle for equality.
 With evidence provided that this binary structure is present in all of the aforementioned cases, I conclude that populism is a case of a universal discursive formation, which can emerge in administrations, social movements, and ideologies with vastly different characteristics.
 I utilize this framework to reveal that instances of populism, which once proved to be exceptional phenomena within modern forms of political rule, are now becoming part of the institutionalized structure of democratic politics, due to the successful linking of Manichean discourse with clear economic policies.
 My comparison between populism in Venezuela and the United States is pertinent because it highlights the similarities between the political discourses produced in two countries that are usually classified as empirically specific regarding their economic and political development and ideological orientation – yet once the similar structure of their political discourse is revealed, other comparisons emerge as well as new ways to historically frame the economic and political relationships between the two countries.
 In this sense, my work contributes to the field of political sociology by showing that a structural approach to political discourse can bridge empirical and historically specific data with an overarching theory of transformations in modern politics.
 I contribute to comparative-historical sociology by providing an approach that analyzes cases, in which there are obvious differences and resistances to comparison, for the purpose of elucidating important and often overlooked similarities.

-With seven years of teaching experience, I have developed and taught courses at Pratt Institute and St. John’s University, including Introduction to Sociology, Language and Culture, and Race and Ethnicity.
+With nine years of teaching experience, I have developed and taught courses at Pratt Institute, Baurch College, John Jay College of Criminal Justice, and St. John’s University, including Introduction to Sociology, Social Inequality, Language and Culture, Sociological Analysis, and Race and Ethnicity.
 I also held a position as a teaching assistant for Social Thought 1 in the New School University Lecture Program.

 2012.
 Savage, Ritchie.
 “From McCarthyism to the Tea Party: Interpreting Anti-leftist Forms of U.S. Populism in Comparative Perspective.”
 New Political Science: 34 (4): 564-584.